giazach/bagisto-rest-api/README.md

+# DO NOT USE THIS REPO
+<p>It will not work because it is personalized with custom functions of bagisto.
+You can check the commits for partial fixes/updates.</p>

 # Bagisto REST API

 <p>Bagisto REST API is a medium to use the features of the core Bagisto System.
 By using Bagisto REST API, you can integrate your application to serve the default content of Bagisto.</p>